Prometheus: Possible sources

 The oldest record of Prometheus is in Hesiod, but stories of theft of fire by a trickster figure are widespread around the world.
-Some other aspects of the story resemble the Sumerian myth of Enki (or Ea in later Babylonian mythology), who was also a bringer of civilization who protected humanity against the other gods, including during the great flood, as well as created man from clay.
-While the theory lost favour in the 20th century that Prometheus descends from the Vedic fire bringer Mātariśvan, it was suggested in the 19th century and is still supported by some.
+Some other aspects of the story resemble the Sumerian myth of Enki (or Ea in later Babylonian mythology), who was also a bringer of civilization who protected humanity against the other gods, including during the great flood, and who created man from clay.
+While the theory that Prometheus descended from the Vedic fire bringer Mātariśvan lost favour in the 20th century, it was suggested in the 19th century and is still supported by some.